usnistgov/trec-browser/browser/src/docs/trec18/entity/runs.md

 - :material-upload: **Submission:** 9/21/2009
 - :fontawesome-solid-user-gear: **Type:** automatic
 - :material-fingerprint: **MD5:** `38f00b108c3ef822b168fd48a67f45a8`
-- :material-text: **Run description:** We use narrative field of query to retrieve and select result entities.
-The score of the result entity is computed by language model.
-We use the candidate generation model on segment level with 50 words in length.
+- :material-text: **Run description:** We use the candidate generation model on segment level with 50 words in length.

 ---
 #### UdSmuTP